20klompr/xPro-V5/Front_Panel.md

 ## Spindle Types

-In the xProV5 there are **$** settings for each spindle type.
+In the xProV5 there are **$Spindle** settings for each spindle type.
 This allows a simple method of creating new spindles and a standard interface for Grbl to work with.

 You can change between spindles types dynamically.
 For example: You could have a spindle and a laser on the machine and switch between without recompiling or even rebooting.

-Spindles are defined in your machine definition file (the default setting on the xProV5 is PWM).
-The spindle type is dynamically selected by entering **$Spindle/Type=XXXXX**' in the command line.
+Spindles are defined in your machine definition file (the default setting on the xProV5 is **PWM**).
+The spindle type is dynamically selected by entering ```$Spindle/Type=XXXXX```' in the command line.
 Here are the spindle types currently available. _note: the I/O pins you need to define depends on the spindle type you choose_

 ```
 $Spindle/Type=NONE